dailystory/docs/articles/integrations/salesforce.md

 # Salesforce Integration for DailyStory
 DailyStory supports integration with Salesforce that enables:

-* Leads in DailyStory that are marked as Marketing Qualified are automatically pushed as a new lead in Salesforce
+* Leads in DailyStory that are marked as Marketing Qualified are automatically created as a new lead in Salesforce.
-* Automatically or manually associate opportunities in Salesforce, such as for new customers or retention, to campaigns in DailyStory.
+* Salesforce Opportunities can be associated with a DailyStory campaign.

 > DailyStory does not currently enable bi-directional sync with Salesforce.
 DailyStory can publish leads to Salesforce and read opportunity details.